manalbayoumi/Project-3-data-engineering-Stock-Market/README.md

 ![Google plotting sample](./sample_pic_resources/google_bubble_sample.PNG)
 From the previous picture
 * Google stock has total increase in 2023
-* The largest gain day is
+* The largest gain day is February 2,2023.
+Investor gains 7%.
-* The largest loss day is
+* The largest loss day is October 25,2023.
+Investor losses 9%.
 ---
 Part III Groupwebsite.py
 For better user experience, our group build a interactive webpage with a streaming package not covered in the lecture called streamlit, this package use javascript plotly package build web.